dimmittkeelan/Service-Layer-Superstars/README.md

 | Milestone 1 — Team name and member list submitted via Canvas | April 11 |
 | Final Submission | April 26 |

-Final submission is emailed to `mfirdouse@fullerton.edu` with your class and company name in the subject line.
+Final submission is emailed to `mfirdouse@fullerton.edu` with class and group name in the subject line.

 ## Project Overview